 Executed correctly, Continuous Testing serves as the centerpiece of the agile downstream process – executing automated tests as part of the software delivery pipeline in order to provide risk-based feedback as rapidly as possible.
 Mastering Continuous Testing is essential for controlling business risk given the increased complexity and pace of modern application delivery.

 How can you overcome the challenges of Continuous Testing?
 And what testing best practices are critical for achieving DevOps objectives?
-The new Continuous Testing for Agile and DevOps: Trends and Recommendations report featuring Gartner research provides some insights.

 Some key takeaways from this report include:

 - Organizations that expect to thrive in a digital business environment must overcome time constraints and resource requirements while ensuring the quality and stability of their releases.
 This requires focus on agile methodologies, automation, and collaboration.